GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 .. image:: hf_example.png

-The inputs for this case are contained inside a case-specific (``heterogeneousInSitu_singleFracture.xml``) and base (``heterogeneousInSitu_base.xml``) XML file.
+The inputs for this case are contained inside a case-specific (``heterogeneousInSitu_singleFracture.xml``) and base (``heterogeneousInSitu_base.xml``) XML files.
 The ``tables`` directory contains the pre-constructed geologic model.
-This example will first focus on the case-specific input file, which contains the key parameter definitions, then consider the base-file.
+This example will first focus on the case-specific input file, which contains the key parameter definitions, then consider the base xml file.